thiagomaf/PYcellsegmentation/README.md

     *   `"is_active"`: (Boolean) Set to `true` to enable this parameter set for processing, or `false` to disable and skip it during a pipeline run.
     *   `"cellpose_parameters"`: (Object) An object containing key-value pairs that correspond to the arguments for the Cellpose `model.eval()` method.
 These parameters directly control the segmentation behavior.
 For a comprehensive list and detailed explanations of all available Cellpose parameters, please refer to the official Cellpose documentation.
 Common parameters include:
         *   `"MODEL_CHOICE"`: (String) Specifies the Cellpose model to use (e.g., `"cyto2"` for cytoplasm, `"nuclei"` for nuclei, `"livecell"`, or a path to a custom-trained model).
-        *   `"USE_GPU"`: (Boolean) If `true`, Cellpose will attempt to use a compatible GPU if available, which can significantly speed up segmentation.
-Set to `false` to force CPU usage.
         *   `"CHANNELS"`: (List of Integers) Defines the channels for segmentation.
 For grayscale images, use `[0,0]`.
 For multi-channel images where, for example, the cytoplasm is green (channel 2) and nucleus is blue (channel 1), you might use `[2,1]` (cytoplasm channel first, nucleus channel second for cyto2 model) or `[1,0]` (nucleus channel first for nuclei model, second channel is ignored or set to 0).
         *   `"DIAMETER"`: (Integer) Estimated average diameter of the objects (cells or nuclei) in pixels.
 If set to `0` or `null`, Cellpose will attempt to automatically estimate the diameter from the image.
 Providing an accurate estimate can improve segmentation quality.
         *   `"FLOW_THRESHOLD"`: (Float) Threshold for the flow field prediction from the model.
 Default is typically `0.4`.
 Higher values generally lead to fewer, larger, and more merged objects, while lower values can result in more segmented objects, potentially including noise.